Ourang Medan: Skepticism

-Several authors note their inability to find any mention of the case in Lloyd's Shipping Register.
+Several authors note their inability to find any mention of the case in Lloyd's Register of American and Foreign Shipping.
 Furthermore, no registration records for a ship by the name of Ourang Medan could be located in various countries, including the Netherlands.
 While author Roy Bainton states that the identity of the Silver Star, reported to have been involved in the failed rescue attempt, has been established with a high probability, the complete lack of information on the sunken ship itself has given rise to suspicion about the origins and credibility of the account.
 Ships logs for the Silver Star did not show a record of any such rescue attempt.
 Bainton and others have put forward the possibility that accounts of, among others, the date, location, names of the ships involved, and circumstances of the accident might have been inaccurate or exaggerated, or that the story might be completely fictitious.